TheDuriel/YouHaveATree/README.md

 * A list of all trees in the current project.
 By folder/name.
 * Tooltips.
 Maybe.
 * Allow the undoing of node Deletion.
+* Saving of .tree files in a human readable, and easily editable, format.
+(Port them to a real writing tool!)

 Usage: